secynic/ipwhois/README.rst

 * Parses a majority of whois fields in to a standard dictionary
 * IPv4 and IPv6 support
 * Referral whois support
-* Supports REST queries (useful if whois is blocked from your network)
+* Supports RDAP queries (recommended method, more detailed information)
-* Proxy support for REST queries
+* Proxy support for RDAP queries
 * Recursive network parsing for IPs with parent/children networks listed
 * Python 2.6+ and 3.3+ supported
 * Useful set of utilities